Chart Color Schemes

 Health performance in Leichhardt - One Mile is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Leichhardt - One Mile faces significant health challenges, with various conditions affecting both younger and older age groups.
-Approximately 49% (~4,297 people) have private health cover, lower than the national average of 55.3%.
+Approximately 49% (~4,297 individuals) have private health cover, lower than the national average of 55.3%.

-Mental health issues and asthma are prevalent, impacting 14.6 and 12.0% of residents respectively.
+Mental health issues and asthma are prevalent, impacting 14.6% and 12.0% of residents respectively.
 Conversely, 56.3% report no medical ailments, compared to 62.2% in Greater Brisbane.
-The area has 14.4% (1,265 people) aged 65 and over, with seniors facing health challenges broadly similar to the general population's profile.
+The area has 14.4% (1,265 people) aged 65 and over, with health outcomes among seniors generally aligning with the broader population's profile.

 Frequently Asked Questions - Health